perinbaraj/github-copilot-workshop-appmodernization/README.md

-# GitHub Copilot Workshop - Java Application Modernization
+# GitHub Copilot Workshop - Application Modernization

-A hands-on workshop with practical challenges designed to help developers master GitHub Copilot for modernizing legacy Java applications.
-This workshop heavily utilizes the **GitHub Copilot App Modernization extension** to accelerate the modernization process.
-Learn to migrate to microservices and upgrade Java versions with the assistance of AI.
+A hands-on workshop with practical challenges designed to help developers master GitHub Copilot for modernizing legacy applications.
+This workshop heavily utilizes **GitHub Copilot and App Modernization extension** to accelerate the modernization process across multiple technology stacks.

 ## 🎯 Workshop Overview

-This workshop contains 2 comprehensive challenges that will guide you through the process of modernizing a legacy Java application using GitHub Copilot.
+This workshop contains 3 comprehensive challenges that will guide you through the process of modernizing legacy applications using GitHub Copilot.
 Each challenge includes starter code, detailed instructions, solution guides, and Copilot prompting strategies.

 ## 📚 Available Challenges

-### 1. 🐘 Monolith to Microservices
+### 1. 🪟 .NET Framework to .NET 8 Migration
-**Difficulty:** 🔴 Advanced | **Duration:** 90-120 minutes
+**Difficulty:** 🔴 Advanced | **Duration:** 3-4 hours
-Decompose a monolithic Java application into a set of independent microservices using GitHub Copilot to identify service boundaries and refactor code.
+Migrate a legacy .NET Framework 4.8 ASP.NET MVC application to modern .NET 8, converting Entity Framework 6 to EF Core 8, and modernizing with latest C# features.

 ### 2. ☕️ Java 8 to 17 Migration
 **Difficulty:** 🟡 Intermediate | **Duration:** 60-90 minutes
 Upgrade a legacy Java 8 application to Java 17, leveraging Copilot to identify and fix breaking changes, and adopt new language features.

+### 3. 🅰️ AngularJS to React Migration
+**Difficulty:** 🔴 Advanced | **Duration:** 4-5 hours
+Migrate a legacy AngularJS 1.8 task management application to modern React 18 with TypeScript, replacing outdated patterns with hooks and modern tooling.

 ## 🎓 Recommended Learning Path

-### For Beginners to Java Modernization
+### For .NET Developers
-1.  **Java 8 to 17 Migration** (Challenge 2) - Get hands-on with a version upgrade.
+1. **Java 8 to 17 Migration** (Challenge 2) - Warm up with Java modernization
-2.  **Monolith to Microservices** (Challenge 1) - Tackle a major architectural change.
+2. **.NET Framework to .NET 8** (Challenge 1) - Deep dive into .NET migration

+### For Frontend Developers
+1. **AngularJS to React** (Challenge 3) - Framework migration skills
+2. **Java 8 to 17** (Challenge 2) - Learn backend modernization

-### For Experienced Developers
+### For Full-Stack Developers
-Start with any challenge based on your interests, or follow the numerical order for a comprehensive learning experience.
+Complete all three challenges in order to master modernization across the entire stack.

 ## 🏆 Skill Categories